f5serge/snaplytics/README.md

 ## How It Works

 1. Select the screen area containing numbers
-2. Spanlytics automatically captures and processes the image
+2. Snaplytics automatically captures and processes the image
 3. Numbers are extracted using OpenAI API
 4. View instant statistical summary (sum, average, etc.)